apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Baltimore Francis Scott Key Bridge collapse: What we know about ship and bridge**
+**Obama jumps in to help Biden defeat Trump again**

-You can read more about it [here](https://www.bbc.com/news/world-us-canada-68664664).
+You can read more about it [here](https://www.cnn.com/2024/03/27/politics/barack-obama-joe-biden-bill-clinton-donald-trump/index.html).

 ## Requirements
 - Python 3.8